JurgenJocubeit/westside_bros/README.md

 ## How To Use

-Clone the repo from GitHub, and run the `generate` ruby script:
+Clone the repository from GitHub, and run the `generate` ruby script:

 ```
 git clone https://github.com/JurgenJocubeit/westside_bros .